Innovation as a Driver of Digital Society

-At the 5th annual e-Governance Conference in Tallinn, French, Estonian and European Commision e-governance experts identified key drivers fuelling successful digital transformations in European societies.
+At the 5th annual e-Governance Conference in Tallinn, French, Estonian and European Commission e-governance experts identified key drivers fuelling successful digital transformations in societies.
 What fuels the digital transformation?
-Is it locked in interoperability, regulations, open data, or somewhere else.
+Is it locked in interoperability, regulations, open data, or somewhere else?

 Natalia Aristimuño Pérez, responsible for the Interoperability unit in the Directorate-General of Informatics in the European Commission, noted that there are changing expectations about governments’ abilities to deliver value.
 “If you don’t change the way you do things, then nothing will change,” she stated.